 Want to give a friend access to your account but don’t want to actually give them their password.
 Maybe you’ve made the mistake of using the same password for all of your accounts and giving them the login to your Netflix account gives them access to your entire life.
 Or you just want them to have temporary access without having to change that great password you came up with that you know you won’t forget.
 Or you want to give them temporary access to a paid account so they can see if it’s worth an upgrade on their part.

 Unsurprisingly, there’s a browser extension for that.

 AccessURL makes it super easy to share your login info with anyone for a limited period of time.
 There are a few catches.
-Both you and your friends have to use the Chrome since AccessURL is a browser extension, and you have to stay logged into that account in order for them to have access.
+Both you and your friends have to use the Chrome since AccessURL is a browser extension [No Longer Available], and you have to stay logged into that account in order for them to have access.
 The latter is actually a measure put in place by AccessURL for security reasons.